Poisson boundary

-In mathematics, the Poisson boundary is a measure space associated to a random walk.
+In mathematics, the Poisson boundary is a probability space associated to a random walk.
 It is an object designed to encode the asymptotic behaviour of the random walk, i.e. how trajectories diverge when the number of steps goes to infinity.
-Despite being called a boundary it is in general a purely measure-theoretical object and not a boundary in the topological sense.
-However, in the case where the random walk is on a topological space the Poisson boundary can be related to the Martin boundary which is an analytic construction yielding a genuine topological boundary.
+Despite being called a boundary, it is in general a purely measure-theoretical object and not a boundary in the topological sense.
+However, in the case where the random walk is on a topological space, the Poisson boundary can be related to the Martin boundary, which is an analytic construction yielding a genuine topological boundary.
 Both boundaries are related to harmonic functions on the space via generalisations of the Poisson formula.